AvailLang/Avail/avail-plugin/README.md

  `assembleAndRunWorkbench` task in the Plugin Tasks section*).
 Defaults to `true`.

+* ***workbenchName*** - Provides a custom name for the workbench jar created and run from the `assembleAndRunWorkbench` task.
+Defaults to "workbench".

 * ***root(name, uri, optional action)*** - Adds an `AvailRoot` to the project.
   The URI indicates the file location of the root directory as a file directory or a jar file.
 This root is included in the Avail Workbench when`runWorkbench`